dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 ~~~

-## Check domain's availability
+## Check the domain's availability

-When a user wants to register a domain the first step is to check if the domain is available for registration.
+When a user wants to register a domain, the first step is to check if the domain is available for registration.

 To do this let's add a method to your adapter that wraps around the API's `check_domain` call.